qintarra/C-Sharp/Tasks/Bools/README.md

 ### Logical Operators

-Open the *LogicalOperators.cs* file, and implement all methods by applying a logical operation to method parameters.
+Open the *LogicalOperators.cs* file, and implement all methods by applying a logical operator to method parameters.

 | Method Name | Logical Operation    | Operator |
 |-------------|----------------------|----------|